 In April 1993, at the request of Bingaman, Sandia National Laboratories appointed Julia Gabaldón, a loaned Sandia executive, to lead New Mexico’s Quality Initiative.
 Gabaldón continues to serve as President/CEO.
 The initiative quickly gained the support of dozens of corporate sponsors and volunteers from PNM, Sunwest Bank, and Los Alamos National Laboratory.

 Quality New Mexico started on its journey in July 1993 with a reception and news conference at the New Mexico State Capitol in Santa Fe.
-Gabaldón announced that Quality New Mexico had already received $500,000 in contributions and office space in downtown Albuquerque, furniture, computers, and salaries for other staff.
+Gabaldón announced that Quality New Mexico had already received $500,000 of in-kind contributions including office space in downtown Albuquerque, furniture, computers, and salaries for other staff.

 Quality New Mexico – A Force for Improvement

 In 1994 Quality New Mexico (QNM) established the New Mexico Quality Awards program.
 In 2012 the program changed its name to the New Mexico Performance Excellence Awards.
 Governor Susana Martinez provided a logical time for QNM to make the change with Executive Order 2012-003 "Whereas, the State of New Mexico desires to be known as a "State of Excellence" with its businesses and organizations achieving role model and best in class performance status".